projecthuman-repo/team-project-gravity/deliverable-1/planning.md

 **Briefly describe which option you have agreed to.
 Your partner cannot ask you to sign any legally binding agreements or documents pertaining to non-disclosure, confidentiality, IP ownership, etc.**

+Everything we build will be open-source as both our team and Human City values open-source as a methodology and a practice.
+Formally, we plan on using the Apache 2.0 License.
+As the project is built we will conclude upon more details as we have not received much word from Human City on this other than that Open Source is a priority, but our team is flexible so there won't be any problems.

 ----

 ## Process Details